 She was commissioned to make Groundworks, a public artwork for Aarhus ECOC in 2017 and selected for the first Welcome Trust residency at the Museum of English Rural Life (MERL) in Reading in the UK producing a moving image work Speculative Optimism, exhibited at Galway International Art Festival in 2018.
 In 2018/19 she produced and curated a project for Teagasc, the Irish Agricultural research agency as part of a Horizon 2020 project, CERERE.

-In 2020 O’Mahony will launch POST_ , a new audio work for Saolta Galway Hospital Arts Trust/Galway 2020 ECOC, A Space for Lismore for Lismore Castle Arts, and UNTITLED an ACA publication by Asketon Contemporary Arts.
+In 2020 O’Mahony will launch POST_ , a new audio work for Saolta Galway Hospital Arts Trust/Galway 2020 ECOC, A Space for Lismore for Lismore Castle Arts, and two publications, UNTITLED an ACA publication by Asketon Contemporary Arts and SPUD 2009-2019.

 Awards in 2018 include an Arts Council and the Irish American Cultural Institute O’Malley Award.
 She has received numerous awards from the Irish Arts Council and received an international Pollock-Krasner award in 1996.
 Formerly a lecturer in Fine at Centre for Creative Arts, Galway-Mayo Institute of Technology she now lives and works in Callan, County Kilkenny.